 Looking back, I would like to have had a more informed consultation, known how many times the needle was going to go in.
 The detailed benefits and risks.
 Also, I paid a crazy amount - around £360 for two areas, which compared to UK prices, is expensive.
 But, of course, 5-7 days later, when those lines had gone, I felt amazing.

 I was so nervous at first, but it’s just so easy now that I'd rather go and have injectables than a haircut.
 They take less time and give great results.

 Have injectable treatments affected your confidence?

 Definitely.
-I will never not have Botox again.
+I will never not have wrinkle relaxing again.
 I’m naturally quite an expressive person and I find that when it starts to wear off, I frown more, get more tension headaches and migraines.
 Also, I’ve noticed that my makeup doesn't sit as well.

 How often do you get anti-wrinkle treatments?

 I don't book in religiously.
-I wait until I start to experience more movement and then I make an appointment.
+I wait until I start to experience more movement or when I get a migraine, and then I make an appointment.
 I'd say I go once every 4-5 months.
 For me, it's more to halt my forehead ageing rather than to reverse it.
 Personally, I don't like to be completely frozen.
 I know some people do, but I like to have some movement and show how I'm feeling.
 I need the kids to know when they're pushing my buttons!

 How did you choose your current practitioner?